javifm86/tailwindcss-prefers-dark-mode/README.md

   }
 ```

-You can check the full
+You can check the full list of default variants in [Tailwind default config file][1].

 ## Use @apply to inline any existing utility classes in dark mode